idempiere/idempiere-docker/README.md

 `idempiere_config` saves the plugins configuration and `idempiere_plugins` is the path to contain the jar plugin (this one is used to install new plugins).

-Other way to share plugins:
+Other way to share plugins (current folder):

 ```yaml
 volumes: